 We spent the evening in the hotel planning our route of attack for the next couple of days.
 Being spread out along a river with only a couple of places to cross the river it took some strategizing on how to get to what we wanted to see with out spending the whole day ducking in and out of the park to connect to the needed roads.
 Then there was the weather.
 Unlike our drive in, the next two days were forecasted to be heavily overcast with frequent rain.
 So with the hour-by-hour forecasts from the Weather Channel we made our plan.

-is one heck of a long,
+New River Gorge NP is one heck of a long, skinny park. |

 Overcast and early the next morning we headed for the farthest north point we were going to visit, Cathedral Falls.
 In fact, it was even further than the northern most point of the National Park and not associated with any park, just a pretty falls alongside a narrow, winding mountain road.